-- 1 In the UK one in eight toddlers is anaemic.
-This figure may be as high as 25 to 35 per cent among ethnic minority and white young children from impoverished inner city areas of the UK. - 2 Anaemia is defined as a blood concentration of haemoglobin of less than 110 g/l (11g/dl). - 3 Iron deficiency is one of several causes of low haemoglobin, and causes iron deficiency anaemia (IDA). - 4 Iron is essential for the function of many body systems including red blood cell production, muscle action, several enzymes, neurotransmitters, nerve development and the anti-bacterial properties of breast milk. - 5 There are two types of dietary iron: - · well-absorbed 'haem' iron from meat and oily fish - less well-absorbed 'non-haem' iron found in eggs, leafy green vegetables, grains, pulses and beans. - Iron absorption is inhibited by dietary fibre, calcium, phytates in flour and tannin in tea.
+- In the UK one in two toddlers do not eat enough iron and about five per cent become anaemic.
+This figure may be as high as 25 to 35 per cent among ethnic minority and white young children from impoverished inner city areas of the UK. - 2 Anaemia is defined as a blood concentration of haemoglobin of less than 110 g/l (11g/dl). - Iron deficiency is one of several causes of low haemoglobin, and causes iron deficiency anaemia (IDA). - 4 Iron is essential for the function of many body systems including red blood cell production, muscle action, several enzymes, neurotransmitters, nerve development and the anti-bacterial properties of breast milk. - 5 There are two types of dietary iron: - well-absorbed 'haem' iron from meat and oily fish - less well-absorbed 'non-haem' iron found in eggs, leafy green vegetables, grains, pulses and beans. - Iron absorption is inhibited by dietary fibre, calcium, phytates in flour and tannin in tea.
 Vitamin C in fruit and vegetables enhances intestinal iron absorption if consumed at the same time as iron-containing foods.

-- At birth infants have sufficient iron stores to last for up to six months.
-Preterm babies do not have these stores and so are vulnerable to iron deficiency. - 8 Breast milk provides all nutritional needs, including iron, for about six months and then iron must be supplied by the weaning diet. - Even moderately low levels of haemoglobin, between 90-109g/l (9-10.9g/dl), can be associated with delays in cognitive and motor development and behavioural problems. - Over 50 per cent of toddlers aged 18 months to three years have iron intakes below the recommended intake.
-Toddlers with feeding problems are at particular risk of IDA. - Symptoms and signs of IDA include pallor, lethargy and tiredness and, with increasing severity, breathlessness and heart failure. - 12 IDA is treated with an iron supplement (recommended dose: 3mg of iron/kg per day) and a healthy diet that includes foods rich in iron and nutrients that promote iron absorption. - 13 Prevention of IDA includes nutritional education for parents and carers and ensuring adequate intake of iron rich foods.
+- 7 At birth infants have sufficient iron stores to last for up to six months.
+Preterm babies do not have these stores and so are vulnerable to iron deficiency. - 8 Breast milk provides all nutritional needs, including iron, for about six months and then iron must be supplied through complementary feeding. - Even moderately low levels of haemoglobin, between 90-109g/l (9-10.9g/dl), can be associated with delays in cognitive and motor development and behavioural problems. - 10 Toddlers with feeding problems are at particular risk of IDA. - 11 Symptoms and signs of IDA include pallor, lethargy and tiredness and, with increasing severity, breathlessness and heart failure. - 12 IDA is treated with an iron supplement (recommended dose: 3mg of iron/kg per day) and a healthy diet that includes foods rich in iron and nutrients that promote iron absorption. - Prevention of IDA includes nutritional education for parents and carers and ensuring adequate intake of iron rich foods.